[JourneydeJenny email 1/22/07] "Today at the World Social Forum"

 he was VERY angry at this.

-went down to watch and talk with the crowd… and then again this morning… and
+went down to watch and talk with the crowd

 then we went into action like a good group of international witnesses and